Surface trap with adjustable ion couplings for scalable and parallel gates

 The ion trapping occurs at the height of 20 {\textmu}m in each site.
-The distance of $d_{ion} = 28$ {\textmu}m between the individual potential minima has been demonstrated to be sufficient to share motional quanta over the possible decoherence \cite{brown2011coupled}.
+We estimate the numerical aperture for the optical access of about 0.55 at this height, which implies the necessity of the addressing based on the integrated photonics \cite{Ivory2021}.
+Concerning connectivity, the distance of $d_{ion} = 28$ {\textmu}m between the individual potential minima has been demonstrated to be sufficient to share motional quanta \cite{brown2011coupled}.

-RF drive frequencies and voltages have a strong effect on a number of parameters.
-The potential depth between two neighboring traps in pseudo-potential approximation is $U_{depth} \propto \omega^2_xd_{ion}^2$.
-Therefore, high secular frequencies are required while miniaturization to preserve sufficient trap depth.
-On the other hand, stability parameter for surface ion traps scales proportionally with $\omega_{x}$: $q\propto \omega_{x}\Omega_{RF}^{-2}$ and must not exceed $0.908$ for the stable motion \cite{Shaikh2012}.
-From the experimental side the magnitude of $V_{RF}$ is limited which restricts the trapping potential depth as $U_{depth}\propto V_{RF}^2/\Omega_{RF}^2$.
-This, in general, leads to a shallow depth in chip-based ion traps.
-The presented optimal $\Omega_{RF}$ for preserving stable ion motion and sufficiently low $V_{RF}$ are derived in account to those features.
+The choice of the RF drive frequencies $\Omega_{RF}$ and voltages has a strong impact on several parameters.
+The potential barrier between two neighboring traps in pseudopotential approximation is $U_{depth} \propto \omega^2_xd_{ion}^2$.
+Therefore, high secular frequencies $\omega_{x}\propto V_{RF}/\Omega_{RF}$ are required to preserve sufficient trap depth during miniaturization.
+On the other hand, stability parameters for the surface ion traps scale proportionally to $\omega_{x}$: $q\propto \omega_{x}/\Omega_{RF}$ and must not exceed $0.908$ to support stable motion \cite{Shaikh2012}.
+Consequently, the trapping potential depth scales as $U_{depth}\propto V_{RF}^2/\Omega_{RF}^2$.
+Technical limitations restrict the magnitude of $V_{RF}$ and, in general, lead to a shallow depth in chip-based ion traps.
+The optimal $\Omega_{RF}$ for preserving stable ion motion and sufficiently low $V_{RF}$ are derived taking into account these features.